redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     [root@dashboard ~]# service httpd restart

 Requests to the web service on dashboard.example.com now be redirected to the SSL virtual host on that server.
-Ensure that the certificate presented to the web browser is valid and signed by the IDM master server.
+Ensure that the certificate presented to the web browser is valid and signed by the IdM master server.

 ## Securing Keystone